 Can you freeze fudge?

-Absolutely!
-Fudge freezes very well.
-To thaw, remove the wrapped fudge from the freezer and let it sit at room temperature for a couple hours before unwrapping.
+- To thaw your frozen fudge, remove the wrapped fudge from the freezer and let it sit at room temperature for a couple hours before unwrapping.
 This will keep your fudge from developing beads of condensation on them which will make the surface of your fudge sticky.

 Will fudge get moldy?